TKA0329/mini-gpt-from-scratch/readme.md

 - Learning rate: 3e-4
 - Scheduler: Linear warmup (10%) + cosine decay
 - Batch size: 16
-- Epochs: 5
+- Epochs: 12
-- Loss: Cross-entropy (next-token prediction)
+- Loss: Cross-entropy

-Training was done on limited compute, so the model is not fully converged.
+Training was done on limited compute (2 x T4 GPUs on Kaggle), so the model is not fully converged.
+The training lasted for ~3 hours, with the final validation loss reaching 4.39.

 ## Limitations
 - Small model size and limited training data